 • Downtown parking is expensive—It can be.
 Some surface lots charge a ridiculous amount in the evenings or for events.
 BUT if you are willing to walk just a few short blocks you can find a less expensive spot, we promise.

+NuRide is the nation’s largest rewards program for individuals who participate in commute alternatives by carpooling, vanpooling, biking, walking, telecommuting and taking public transportation.
 NuRide allows commuters to plan trips online and get rewarded for riding together.
 Like booking an airline ticket, users sign up online -- where they want to go, when they want to go, whether they want to ride or drive, and other criteria.
 NuRide can be used once or daily, one-way or round-trip.
-NuRide is set up through employers, which allows the program to verify each rider’s identity so users can feel safe and secure with everyone in the system.
+NuRide requires individuals to sign up with their company email address which allows the program to verify each rider’s identity so users can feel safe and secure with everyone in the system.
 There is even a rating system to find out how other NuRiders have rated others.
-ExxonMobil, El Paso Corporation, Reliant Energy and Harris County have already signed up for this service.
+ExxonMobil, Reliant Energy and Harris County have already signed up for this service.

 Megabus.com provides high-quality, express bus travel to and from Houston from $1 and many other very affordable fares (plus a 50 cent booking fee) via the Internet.
 Megabus.com operates daily, convenient, intercity bus services on state-of-the-art, climate controlled, double decker buses with free WiFi, power outlets, clean restrooms, reclining seats and overhead lights.
 One piece of luggage, not to exceed 50 lbs, and a small under seat item are permitted.
 All Megabus.com double decker buses are wheel chair accessible and green certified.
 Limited number of $1 seats; book early for best rates.